Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Machine learning and computer vision for Earth observation

 \subsection{Specific challenges of Earth observation}

-In remote sensing, one routinely needs to process data from multiple sources to solve a problem jointly, sometimes referred to as ``data fusion''~\cite{schmitt2016data}.
-Obvious examples include, e.g. (i)~pan-sharpening to combine high spatial resolution images (obtained by integrating over a wide spectral range) with multiband, high spectral resolution images (obtained at the cost of coarser spatial sampling), (ii)~the fusion of optical and radar data to mitigate their weaknesses like occlusion by clouds, respectively radar shadows, or (iii)~joint processing of imagery and elevation data to implicitly or explicitly address the impact of the surface topography.
-From the AI perspective, this is an interesting case of representation learning, where a joint latent representation (or encoding) shall be derived for data from different sources.
-Different strategies are conceptually related to the classical notions of early or late fusion and intermediate variants~\cite{garnot2022multi}.
-Still, it remains a largely open question how to optimally combine measurements from different, possibly varying sensors and modalities into a generic representation~\cite{tom2022learning,tuia2016multi,scheibenreif2022contrastive}.
-While at the same time, we are faced with an increasingly broad, diverse, and ever-changing range of EO data, including not only satellite and aerial imagery, but also opportunistic data sources such as ground-based images~\cite{lefevre2017toward,branson2018google,workman2017unified} or social media posts~\cite{jongman2015early}.
-Arguably, an ideal remote sensing system promptly delivers downstream users the required geospatial information using any sensor data pertinent to the task.
-This view suggests that user-centric abstractions, tailored to specific information extraction tasks but which can be derived in an invariant manner from a range of different inputs, could significantly extend the impact and quality of EO services (see Section \ref{sec:usercentric}).
+In remote sensing, data fusion~\cite{schmitt2016data} is routinely performed to jointly exploit multiple data sources (pan-sharpening, optical-SAR fusion, etc.).
+From the AI perspective, this is a form of representation learning where a joint latent representation shall be found for multiple data sources.
+It remains an open question how to optimally combine measurements from various sensors into a generic representation~\cite{scheibenreif2022contrastive}, while at the same time, we are confronted with an increasingly diverse range of data, including imaging sources, but also ground-based images~\cite{lefevre2017toward} or social media posts~\cite{jongman2015early}.
+Arguably, an ideal EO system promptly delivers downstream users the desired geospatial information using any suitable sensor data.
+This view suggests that EO services could benefit from user-centric abstractions (see Sec.~\ref{sec:usercentric}) that are tailored to specific information extraction tasks but flexibly draw from a pool of different inputs.